crunes/chi-covid19-narrative/files/takeways.md

 ### What I wanted to accomplish
 The optimistic end-product for this project was a single webpage that pulled data directly from [Chicago Data Portal](https://data.cityofchicago.org/) APIs and built data visualizations in a scrollytelling format à la [Pudding](https://pudding.cool/) (check out their visual essays on [how fluid middle-class families are](https://pudding.cool/2020/08/income/) on the U.S. income distribution and [what prosecution data tell us](https://pudding.cool/2019/10/prosecutors/) about a new state's attorney).
 The charts would have simple visual hierarchy and elegant annotations, and the code handling the JSON files would be neat and abstract.

-### What I actually ended up with
+### What I actually built
 …not exactly that.
 And that's okay!
-I built out [a simple webpage](https://crunes.github.io/chi-covid19-narrative/) with interactive charts using the [Chicago Design System](https://github.com/Chicago/design-system-site) hosted on GitHub Pages, in a repo with one HTML and one JavaScript file.
+I developed [a simple webpage](https://crunes.github.io/chi-covid19-narrative/) with interactive charts using the [Chicago Design System](https://github.com/Chicago/design-system-site) hosted on GitHub Pages, in a repo with one HTML and one JavaScript file.
 Our team is exploring ways we can repurpose this template as a product parallel to City dashboards.

 _Example 1.
 Rising COVID-19 case rates among 18 to 29 year olds in the latter half of the summer_
 ![Image](https://github.com/crunes/chi-covid19-narrative/blob/master/files/chart1.jpg)

 ## My decidedly-non-linear-journey with JavaScript and chart.js
 Before I started my fellowship with the City, I programmed in Python and R but hadn't written in line of HTML or JavaScript in over 10 years.
-I used a variety of open-source tools
+I used a variety of open-source tools to learn how to design and develop interactive data visualizations

 ### Open-source resources and tools
 - __[CodePen](https://codepen.io/about/)__: a social development environment that allows you to write code in the browser, and see the results of it as you build.
 Primarily focuses on front-end languages like HTML, CSS, JavaScript, and preprocessing syntaxes that turn into those things.
 - __[Figma](https://www.figma.com/@chicago)__: a vector graphics editor and prototyping tool.
 Primarily web-based, with additional offline features enabled by desktop applications for macOS and Windows
 - __[The Coding Train](https://www.youtube.com/channel/UCvjgXvBlbQiydffZU7m1_aw)__: a YouTube channel with Daniel Schiffman, dedicated to beginner-friendly creative coding tutorials and challenges
 - __[Observable](https://observablehq.com/)__: a web-first, thoughtfully collaborative, computational notebook.
 Primarily used with front-end languages like JavaScript.
-- __[Jupyter Notebook](https://jupyter.org/)__: an open-source web application that allows you to create and share documents that contain live code, equations, visualizations and narrative text.
-Uses include data cleaning and transformation, numerical simulation, statistical modeling, data visualization, machine learning, and much more.

 _Example 2.
 Older Chicagoans' case rate peak two and half times that of the citywide case rate_
 ![Image](https://github.com/crunes/chi-covid19-narrative/blob/master/files/chart2.png)